adrianbrink/lol_store/README.md

 It starts with the featured games, and then stores all the data in postgres while storing the summoner id's in a queue using redis.
 Then it takes the first summoner id from the queue and pulls all game data for that id.
 From those games it extracts the summoner ids and adds them to the unique queue.
 Then it runs indefinitely.

+#How to get the data
+- everything just for EUW and SEASON2016
+- get one summoner -> get all games with matchlist -> get data for every game with match -> extract all summoners in those games
+-> repeat the process
+- when redis queue is empty just check every 30 seconds, then I can manually resupply the queue
+    - needed in case there is no overlap between leagues

 #The design:
 RateLimiter {